tonylehuynh/note-taking-app-may23/README.md

 	- routing:
 		- useParams for routes to do things with/to specific notes
 		- routes to do:

+	Essential:
 			- /
 				- Homepage
-					- List newest note and any notes due within 1 day
 					- Display a count of how many notes exist
 					- Create a note with a form on the page
+					- List of all notes??

+	Nicer to have:
 			- /notes
-				- List all notes ordered by ID
+				- Lists all notes from newest to oldest
 			- /notes/:noteID
 				- Show a note
 			- /notes/:noteID/edit
 				- Show a note edit form
+			- /
+				- Homepage (extra functionality)
+					- List newest note
+					- List any notes due within 1 day

+	Nice to have:
+	- 		- /notes
+				- List all notes ordered by ID
 			- /notes/searchByWord/:word
 				- List all notes that include :word in title or description
 			- /notes/sort/duedate